tedk13/pui-website/content/docs/tables/tables.md

 ## Unresponsive Tables

-Sometimes you don't want a resposive table? just add `unresponsive` to `table`
+If you do not want a table to be responsive, simply add the `unresponsive` class to the table component.

 <table class="table unresponsive">
   <thead>